Census 2016: Canadians, including recent immigrants, are among most educated in the world

 Canada's labour force is increasingly reliant on well-educated immigrants who are enjoying employment rates that are broadly in line with the national average.

-The latest findings of the 2016 census provide an in-depth look at the national labour market, providing valuable data for government decision makers as well as Canadians looking to match their skills with jobs that are in demand.
+The latest findings of the 2016 census provide an in-depth look at the national labour market, offering valuable data for government decision makers as well as Canadians looking to match their skills with jobs that are in demand.

 It also shows that Canada has the highest proportion of college graduates among developed nations, partly because recent immigrants are especially well-educated.
 The percentage of all immigrants with a master's or doctorate degree is twice that of the Canadian-born population.